mIwr/vkid-dart-sdk/README.md

 - iOS
 - Web

 **Notice: You aren't strictly bound between the hardware and the VK app platform.
-For example, you can authorize on iOS VK app using Android device**
+For example, you can authorize on iOS VK app using Android device or desktop PC**

 Supports VK ID APIs: